 Equity realisation: what you actually collect, not what you deserve

 Your equity is your fair share of the pot if the hand went to showdown right now.
 It is not what you actually get.
 A hand with 40% equity that never sees showdown gets 0% of the pot; a hand with 30% equity that wins the pot uncontested gets 100% of it.
-The gap between those two numbers is realisation — the fraction of your raw equity you actually convert into chips — and it is driven far more by who bets than by who is ahead.
+The gap between those two numbers is (The share of a hand's raw equity that actually gets converted into chips, as opposed to its fair share of the pot on paper.) (the fraction of your raw equity you actually convert into chips), and it is driven far more by who bets than by who is ahead.

 Equity times realisation